Salman1205/Na-ve-Search-Engine-Utilising-MapReduce-Technology/README.md

 # Naive-Search-Engine-Utilising-MapReduce-Technology
 # Search Engine on Jupyter

 This repository contains the code for implementing a search engine using Jupyter Notebook along with Hadoop MapReduce.
-The `search_engine_on_jupyter.ipynb` file serves as the main notebook where all the preprocessing, vocabulary generation, indexing, and similarity calculations are performed.
+The `search_engine_on_jupyter.ipynb` file serves as the main notebook where all the preprocessing, vocabulary generation, indexing, and similarity calculations are performed on a part of data.
 Additionally, the MapReduce framework is utilized for scalability in processing large datasets.

 ## Functionality